YellowLineParking/TechTest-AppyClient/README.md

 # How to submit your code

-  - fork this git repository
+  - download the contents of this git repository
-  - write your code in the forked repository
+  - write your code in your own repository
   - add a readme explaining what you have done, the decisions you made, how long you spent and what you would improve given more time.
+  - upon completion, zip the git repository up and send it back to us